Want to save money and go green? Having a paper-free kitchen isn’t as hard as it sounds.

 - Dish Rags: I have a lot of dishrags.
 My kitchen is largely aqua so I have some pretty aqua dish rags but I also keep some dark colored ones on hand in case I’m cleaning things that stain easily.

 - Flour Sack Towels: These are great for putting over drying dishes, over rising bread, and things that you don’t need someone really absorbent for.

-- Microfiber Cloths: For the kitchen I just like to have one for glass and windows.
-Cotton cloths can leave lint on glass so it’s good to have at least one lint free microfiber cloth on hand.
+- Microfiber Cloths: For the kitchen, I just like to have one for glass and windows.
+Cotton cloths can leave lint on the glass so it’s good to have at least one lint-free microfiber cloth on hand.

 - Cloth napkins: I have several sets, cute ones for guests, nice ones for fancy occasions, and dark colored ones for daily use.
-This is a tip many restaurants use, dark napkins means less worries of stains.
+This is a tip many restaurants use, dark napkins mean fewer worries of stains.